This picture is taken from the top of the cellar at LCHB - (Copyright Izak Litwar)

 Tasted in September 2015.
 40% Merlot, 40% CF and 20% CS) This wine really was impressive for the vintage, very aromatic with Cabernet Franc really shining through, silky and smooth, complex, graceful and with excellent balance.
 I gave it 91p for barrel sample in 2013, but now it's in the bottle and even better!
 What a transformation - new technique responsible?

 Tasted twice - last time in October 2018.
 Consistent notes.
 Tight and with fine minerality, nice complexity and fine length.
 Well-balanced and with persistent finish.
 Splendid wine for the vintage.

 LCHB 2010 94p

 Tasted twice - last time in September 2015.
 Not consistent notes.
 55% Merlot, 30% CF and 15% CS.
 This wine couldn't hide at all the superlatives this vintage really deserves.
-Happily for previous staff at Les Carmes, they knew exactly what they were doing.
+Happily, for previous staff at Les Carmes, they knew exactly what they were doing.
 A beautiful wine crammed with perfectly ripe fruit and as ripe fat tannin, excellently constructed with great complexity, grace and depth.
 Exquisite balance.
-As many other 2010s did, this wine improved dramatically after stay in barrel and after bottling.
+As many other 2010s did, this wine improved dramatically after staying in the barrel and after bottling.
 As in 2005 version of LCHB, elegance is well-present here.
-I had this wine again in December 2016 but it wasn't similarly expresive, but the bottle in question was bought on an auction and didn't come directly from chateau, which can explain below par performance.
+I had this wine again in December 2016 but it wasn't similarly expressive, but the bottle in question was bought on an auction and didn't come directly from the chateau, which can explain below-par performance.

 LCHB 2007 87p